OldStarchy/Align-Spaces/README.md

 > This extension is in alpha, it is not intended for heavy use.

-Aligns certain characters without inserting any characters to align them.
+Aligns certain operators by visually stretching the leading characters, this way you can have groups of aligned code, without having to deal with meaningless whitespace changes in your commits.

 ## Features